pioardi/chaos-typhoon/README.md

-# azure-chaos-typhoon :cyclone: :ocean: :zap: :cloud:
+# chaos-typhoon :cyclone: :ocean: :zap: :cloud:

 **Typoohn** is a collection of **chaos experiments** built with [chaostoolkit](https://github.com/chaostoolkit/chaostoolkit) that can be used in several ways based on the maturity level of your system.
 Goals of this project: